BEagle1984/silverback/docs/concepts/03-advanced/01-serialization.md

 ## Default JSON serialization

-The default `JsonMessageSerializer` internally uses `Newtonsoft.Json` to serialize the messages as json.
-The messages are then transformed in a byte array using the UTF8 encoder.
+The default `JsonMessageSerializer` internally uses `System.Text.Json` to serialize the messages as JSON and encode them in UTF-8.

 A few headers are added to the message, in particular `x-message-type` is used by the `JsonMessageSerializer` to know the message type when deserializing.
 It also leverages the Newtonsoft's [automatic type handling](https://www.newtonsoft.com/json/help/html/SerializeTypeNameHandling.htm) to automatically resolve the actual type of the nested properties.